-It's sometimes called the "pension/annuity" tax break.
-However, those aren't the only sources of income that qualify for the tax break.
+Rhode Island's modification for retirement income is sometimes called the "pension/annuity" modification.
+However, those are not the only sources of income that qualify.

-There are many other sources of income involving retirement savings that count.
+There are many other sources of income involving retirement savings that count toward the modification.